poppy-project/poppy-docs/quickstarts/vrep.rst

 Start a simulation with Poppy Humanoid
 ===========================

-Once you have V-rep and poppy-humanoid installed on your computer (see TODO for installing poppy-humanoid and therefore pypot on your desktop computer), you need to follow these two steps:
+Once you have V-rep and poppy-humanoid installed on your computer (see `here <../poppy-humanoid/assembly_doc/en/head_assembly.html>`_  for installing poppy-humanoid and therefore pypot on your desktop computer), you need to follow these two steps:

 Start V-rep